Jokkeph/RTX2MNC/README.md

 # rtxtool

-Can convert RT structures from MIRADA in dicom format to a filled MINC label.__
+Can convert RT structures from MIRADA in dicom format to a filled MINC label.<br />
-Can take directories of DICOM files aswell as single files as input.__
+Can take directories of DICOM files aswell as single files as input.<br />
-Can also combine PNG files and create ADC(y), PET(x) point/histogram plots for directories of dicom files.__
+Can also combine PNG files and create ADC(y), PET(x) point/histogram plots for directories of dicom files.<br />

 #